AcademySoftwareFoundation/MaterialX/documents/Specification/inprog_v1.39/MaterialX.Specification.md

 ## Inputs

 Node elements contain zero or more &lt;input> elements defining the name, type, and value or connection for each node input.
 Input elements can assign an explicit uniform value by providing a `value` attribute, make a connection to the output of another node by providing a `nodename` attribute, or make a connection to the output of a nodegraph by providing a `nodegraph` attribute.
 An optional `output` attribute may also be provided for &lt;input> elements, allowing the input to connect to a specific, named output of the referenced upstream node or nodegraph.
 If the referenced node/nodegraph has multiple outputs, `output` is required; if it has only one output, the `output` attribute of the &lt;input> is ignored.
-Input elements may be defined to only accept uniform values, in which case the input may provide a `value` or a `nodename` connection to the output of a &lt;constant> node (possibly through one or more no-op &lt;dot> nodes) or any other node whose output is explicitly declared to be "uniform" (such as &lt;geompropvalueuniform>`)`, but may not provide a `nodename` or `nodegraph` connection to any arbitrary node output or to any nodegraph output.
+Input elements may be defined to only accept uniform values, in which case the input may provide a `value` or a `nodename` connection to the output of a &lt;constant> node (possibly through one or more no-op &lt;dot> nodes) or any other node whose output is explicitly declared to be "uniform" (such as `<geompropvalueuniform>`), but may not provide a `nodename` or `nodegraph` connection to any arbitrary node output or to any nodegraph output.
 String- and filename-type inputs are required to be "uniform", as are any array-typed inputs.
 Input elements may be connected to an external parameter interface in the node definition, allowing them to be assigned values from materials or node instantiations; this includes "uniform" and string/filename-type inputs, however, the same connectability restrictions listed above apply to the inputs of the material or node instance.
 Inputs may only be connected to node/nodegraph outputs or nodedef interface inputs of the same type, though it is permissible for a `string`-type output to be connected to a `filename`-type input (but not the other way around).

 A float/vector<em>N</em> input of a node, or a "filename"-type input referring to an image file containing float or vector<em>N</em> values, may specify a unit for its value by providing a `unit` attribute, and that unit must be one associated with the `unittype` for that input in the nodedef, if specified; please see the [Units](#units) section above for details on declaring units and unittypes.
 If the nodedef for a node (see the [Custom Nodes](#custom-nodes) section below) does not declare a `unittype` for an input, the node may do so; it is not permissible to provide a `unit` for a node input without a compatible `unittype` being defined on either the node or applicable nodedef.